 work, detailed cost estimate, map and photos of the project area.
-7. REGIONAL QUALITY PLANNING provide their designation as a Quality Growth Community; or, information detailing how they meet each of the 4 planning Accepted documents to prove quality planning include but are not limited to; adoption of policies that allow for more affordable housing options such as an ADU policy, higher density allowances in a center or station area, etc., adoption and/or implementation of a center, a multi- city plan, and adopted plans and conservation easements.
-To inquire about additional documents that may qualify, contact Christy Dahlberg, christy@wfrc.org.
-8. LOCAL PLANNING ALL APPLICANTS must provide their jurisdiction's Capital Investment/Facilities Plan
+ALL APPLICANTS must provide their designation as a Quality Growth Community; or, information detailing how they meet each of the 4 planning goals.
+Acceptable documents to prove compliance with the outlined criterion include but are not limited to; adopted plans and conservation easements.
+If you have any questions 7.
+REGIONAL QUALITY PLANNING Accepted documents to prove quality planning include but are not limited to; adoption of policies that allow for more affordable housing options such as an ADU policy, higher density allowances in a center or station area, etc., adoption and/or implementation of a center, a multi-city plan, and adopted plans and conservation easements.
+To inquire about additional documents that may qualify, contact Christy Dahlberg, christy@wfrc.org. about acceptable documentation, please contact Christy Dahlberg.
+8. LOCAL PLANNING ALL APPLICANTS must provide their jurisdiction's Capital Investment/Facilities Plan 8.
+LOCAL PLANNING

-and highlight the proposed CDBG project.
+and highlight the proposed

+CDBG project.

 10. REGIONAL PROJECT PRIORITY

-Public health and safety equipment: Projects that protect property such as lead based paint screening, flood control and fire protection.
+Public health and safety Projects that protect property such as lead based paint screening,

+equipment: flood control and fire protection.

 Community facilities or Removal of ADA barriers: Projects can include senior citizen centers, food banks, or health clinics.
 Removal of ADA barriers refers to projects that improve the accessibility of public facilities to persons with disabilities.

 Public service activities: Projects can include services for child care, youth, seniors, handicapped, mental health, legal, transportation, substance abuse, abused and neglected children, and battered and abused spouses.

 LMI housing activities: Projects can include fair housing activities, rental housing, housing counseling, homeownership assistance, rehabilitation of housing,.

 Public infrastructure and public utilities: Public infrastructure and public utility projects include the construction of streets, water, and sewer facilities and projects that increase the capacity and safety of water and sewage systems.

 12. BENEFIT COST RATIO

 Example: A project seeking \$200,000 that benefits 250 people has a cost benefit of \$800 (200,000 / 250 = 800).

 13. PROPERTY TAX RATE

 city max rate: 0.007

 county max rate: 0.0032

 0 - 19% Farr West 0.000424 6%

 Harrisville 0.001123 16%

-Hooper 0.000544 8%

-Huntsville 0.000939 13%
+Hooper 0.000544 8% Huntsville 0.000939 13%

 Marriott-Slaterville 0 0%

 Plain City 0.000463 7%

 Pleasant View 0.000941 13%

-Riverdale 0.000848
+Riverdale 0.000848 12%

 Rush Valley 0.000908 13%

 Uintah 0.000594 8%

 Vernon 0.000888 13%

 West Haven 0 0%

 20 - 30% Morgan City 0.001471 21%

 North Ogden 0.00118 17%

 Tooele County

 Tooele City 0.002763 39%

 31 - 40% Grantsville 0.001901 27%

-Morgan County 0.002291
+Morgan County 0.002291 33%

 Roy 0.001733 25%

 South Ogden 0.00265 38%

 Stockton 0.002605 37%

 Washington Terrace 0.002187 31%

 41 - 50% Weber County 43%

 Wendover 0.003226 46%

 >51%

 14. ADA CHECKLIST

-ALL APPLICANTS shall pr copy of their jurisdictior
+ALL APPLICANTS shall provide a

+copy of their jurisdiction's ADA

-checklist titled, Readily Achievable Barrier Removal.
+checklist titled, Readily Achievable

+Barrier Removal.

 15. TITLE IV COMPLIANCE

 ALL APPLICANTS shall provide a

 copy of their jurisdiction's adopted

 Title IV Compliance procedures.